deuxfleurs-org/garage/doc/book/src/getting_started/07_files.md

 Instructions to install it and use it are provided on the [MinIO website](https://docs.min.io/docs/minio-client-quickstart-guide.html).
 Before reading the following, you need a working `mc` command on your path.

+Note that on certain Linux distributions such as Arch Linux, the Minio client binary is called `mcli` instead of `mc` (to avoid name clashes with the Midnight Commander).

 ## Configure `mc`

 You need your access key and secret key created in the [previous section](bucket.md).